The Soldier's Details

 Labuan Memorial, Malaysia.

 Ernest Edward Randall (Jimmy) was born Northampton to parents Edward Harrison Randall and Martha Maude Rodgers who married 1907, Northampton.
-The couple had a very large family and lived in Northampton.
+The couple had a very large family of 14 children and lived in Northampton.

 Jimmy was his own man and he didn’t need their approval.